 The chance to see a bit of the world took Hadrian to Toronto next, as Major Shelley in "The Secret Garden".
 Hadrian's next role was as Inspector Collins in Phil Wilmott's production of "Fings Ain't Wot They Used To Be" at the Union Theatre.
 This was followed by the UK tour of "Oliver!", once again for Cameron Mackintosh.
 It was whilst touring with "Oliver!" that Hadrian was offered the opportunity to be in the feature film of "Les Miserables", playing one of Thenardier's regular drunkards! ( Look out for him in Thenardier's Inn!).
 Working with Tom Hooper, Hugh Jackman, Russell Crowe etc was a pretty big ambition fulfilled!

-Hadrian can next be seen onstage in "The Phantom of the Opera" at Her Majesty's Theatre where he will be playing the part of Joseph Buquet.
-Performances for him begin September 2nd.
+Hadrian recently completed a successful run in "The Phantom of the Opera" at Her Majesty's Theatre where he will played the part of Joseph Buquet, and understudied Monsieur Firmin and The Auctioneer.